-Unlike other commercial corridors in Bexley, which feature multiple Opportunity Sites, Cassady Avenue stands out as a unique case-one that can be viewed as a singular, corridor-wide Opportunity Site.
+Unlike other commercial corridors in Bexley, which feature multiple Opportunity Sites, North Cassady Avenue stands out as a unique case-one that can be viewed as a singular, corridor-wide Opportunity Site.
 Its consistent zoning, shallow lot depths, and underutilized properties create the conditions for a bold, unified vision that can reimagine the entire length of the corridor.

-A comprehensive streetscape redesign for Cassady Avenue is currently under consideration as a near-term priority.
-Improvements such as a shared use path west of Cassady and bump outs to provide protected street parking and safer pedestrian crossings-paired with targeted redevelopment and updated design standards-has the potential to completely reshape the corridor's function and identity.
+A comprehensive streetscape redesign for North Cassady Avenue is currently under consideration as a near-term priority.
+Improvements such as a shared use path west of North Cassady and bump outs to provide protected street parking and safer pedestrian crossings-paired with targeted redevelopment and updated design standards-has the potential to completely reshape the corridor's function and identity.
 What is today a fragmented commercial strip could become a more walkable, vibrant, and mixed-use environment.

-At the time this Land Use Strategy was being drafted, the City had also begun the process of updating its Commercial Design Guidelines.
+At the time the Land Use Strategy was being drafted, the City had also begun the process of updating its Commercial Design Guidelines.
 The streetscape elements depicted in the illustrative graphic to the left are conceptual in nature and are intended to spark imagination-not prescribe specific design details.
-Once adopted, the new Commercial Design Guidelines will shape the actual look and feel of future streetscape improvements.
-That said, the illustration offers a valuable glimpse into how a thoughtfully designed public realm can help elevate Cassady Avenue into a safer, more welcoming, and more economically resilient corridor.
+Once the new Commercial Design Guidelines are adopted, they will shape the actual look and feel of future streetscape improvements.
+That said, the illustration offers a valuable glimpse into how a thoughtfully designed public realm can help elevate North Cassady Avenue into a safer, more welcoming, and more economically resilient corridor.

+3a.
 Foster larger scale redevelopments that improve the quality of commercial and residential end uses.

-The commercial parcels along the North Cassady corridor have a typical depth of 120'; even shallower than the already constrained parcel depth on East Main Street east of Pleasant Ridge.
-This physical constraint has been a major contributor to under-investment in the corridor, as uses have limited area for construction, parking, and site circulation.
-Even as new investment over the past decade has slowly transformed the corridor, there remains untapped potential for a bustling, neighborhood-serving Cassady corridor.
-New development has the potential to improve the quality of the residential experience through the attraction of amenities such as restaurants and personal services, and can help to fill the need in Bexley for young professional and empty nester housing.
+The commercial parcels along the North Cassady corridor have a typical depth of 120 feet, even shallower than the already constrained parcel depth on East Main Street east of Pleasant Ridge.
+This physical constraint has been a major contributor to under-investment in the corridor, as potential new developments have limited area for construction, parking, and site circulation.
+Even with new investment over the past decade, there remains untapped potential for a bustling, neighborhood-serving North Cassady corridor.
+New development has the potential to improve the quality of the residential experience through the attraction of amenities such as restaurants and personal services, and can help to fill the need in Bexley for young professional and empty-nester housing.
 In order to spur new development, access to improved site opportunities is necessary.

 Support Mixed Use Commercial (MUC) zoning district boundary adjustments that could promote future redevelopment.
 Specifically, provide a mechanism to expand MUC to the west side of North Cassady and further to the east by two parcels.

-Maximize the consolidation of parcels to provide for feasible development parcels by leveraging the Bexley Community Improvement Corporation and other development partners.
+- As sites are redeveloped, encourage the integration of end uses that meet community needs including market-rate and affordable housing, senior housing, medical office, and restaurant space. - Maximize the consolidation of parcels to provide for feasible redevelopment sites by leveraging the Bexley Community Improvement Corporation (BCIC) and other development partners.

-Craft Commercial Design Guidelines for the Cassady MUC area in order to raise the quality of commercial development and provide a more distinct and vibrant streetscape and identity to the area.
+3b.
+Craft Commercial Design Guidelines for North Cassady.

+New guidelines will raise the quality of commercial development and provide a more distinct and vibrant streetscape and identity to the area.

+3c.
 Monitor passenger rail and advocate for Bexley platform.

-The City has held land along the south side of the CSX rail line for over a decade, in part to provide for the potential of future passenger rail amenities in Bexley.
-As MORPC and other entities continue to explore regional and light rail opportunities, city leaders should continue to strategically monitor these developments and advocate for a Bexley platform in future rail planning.
+The City has held land along the south side of the rail line for over a decade, in part to provide for the potential of future passenger rail amenities in Bexley.
+As the Mid-Ohio Regional Planning Commission (MORPC) and other entities continue to explore regional and light rail opportunities, city leaders should continue to strategically monitor these developments and advocate for a Bexley platform in future rail planning.